New features make it easier than ever for small businesses to connect with customers and drive sales

 We also introduced Location Personality badges, which enable businesses to show if they offer a contact-free drive-thru or curbside pickup.
 This has helped businesses large and small continue to operate while adhering to social distancing guidelines.

 And last year, we launched a campaign designed to drive footfall to small businesses by making sure their location listings on Waze areas visible and accurate as possible, including opening hours, contact information, and service information.
-Over the space of just a couple of weeks, our volunteer Map Editors updated listings for around 500 businesses on Waze, helping attract customers during the critical holiday period.

 What is the most challenging part of launching a new product or service during a global pandemic?